rodrigolaa/Go-Projects/README.md

 ## Description

-This project has the porpuse to create an real api project with Fast Api that allow us to understand and put in practice:
+This project has the porpuse to build hands-on activities with Golang language programing  to understand the basic concepts of this language, such as:

-- authentication principles with JWT,
-- Develop and Config Database in Postgress SQL,
+- Project Structure;
-- Log in and Signup methods,
+- Functions, ForLoop, Types and Variable;
-- CRUD methods with Order's event
-- Set up Automatic API Documentation with Swagger
+- Testing,
+- Struct;